syncfusion-content/maui-docs/MAUI/DataForm/Data-annotations.md

 It specifies data type for the field.

-Supported data types are Text, MultilineText, Date, DateTime, Time, and Currency.
+Supported data types are Text, MultilineText, Date, DateTime and Time.

 Refer to `Link` for more details.

-## CustomDataType attribute

-The Percent data type is supported.
-Refer to `Link` for more details.

 ## Custom attribute
-The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.SfDataForm.XForms`.
+The data form supports the following custom attribute, and these attributes can be accessible using `Syncfusion.Maui.DataForm`.

 ### DataFormDisplayOptions attribute